national-democratic-training-committee/ndtc-backend-skills-test-2024/README.md

 * Add / update / read events and attendances
 * Filter and order results based on fields order candidates based on money raised, attendance, donations of events

-* Bonus:
-*   Generate a time series graph showing attendance / donation amount / volunteer signups of candidates over time
+* *Bonus*: Generate a time series graph showing attendance / donation amount / volunteer signups of candidates over time
 * Build this using any db or framework that makes sense to you
 * Implement some type of caching plan
 * Have a deployment plan ready to walk thru and discuss